Linaro/website/_posts/current/news/2021-06-24-linaro-announces-appointment-of-new-vp-of-engineering-tim-benton.md

 ---
 layout: post
-title: Linaro Announces Appointment of New VP of Engineering Tim Benton
+title: Linaro Announces Appointment of new VP of Engineering Tim Benton
 description: Linaro announces the appointment of Tim Benton as VP of Engineering.
 Read more about Tim's experience in software development here.
 date: 2021-06-24 09:00:00